Brian Blessed: Early life

-Blessed was born on 9 October 1936 at Montagu Hospital in Mexborough, Yorkshire, the son of William Blessed, a socialist coal miner at Hickleton Main Colliery (and himself the son of a coal miner) and cricketer for the Yorkshire second team, and Hilda (née Wall).
-Blessed's father died aged 99; his mother died aged 87.
+Blessed was born on 9 October 1936 at Montagu Hospital in Mexborough, West Riding of Yorkshire, the son of William Blessed, a socialist coal miner at Hickleton Main Colliery (and himself the son of a coal miner) and cricketer for the Yorkshire second team, and Hilda (née Wall).
+He had a brother, Alan, seven years younger, and the pair "went everywhere together" when they were growing up.
+Alan Blessed died from leukaemia aged 52; their mother died aged 87, and their father died aged 99.
 Blessed's great-great-grandfather, Jabez Blessed, was the father of 13 children and worked as a china and glass dealer in Brigg, Lincolnshire; many of Blessed's relatives hail from Brigg.

-Blessed went to Bolton on Dearne Secondary Modern School, and completed his national service in the RAF Regiment before enrolling at the Bristol Old Vic Theatre School.
+Blessed went to Bolton on Dearne Secondary Modern School, and completed his national service in the RAF Regiment, in Bicester, before enrolling at the Bristol Old Vic Theatre School in 1956.

 Career

 Acting

 One of Blessed's earliest roles was that of PC "Fancy" Smith in the BBC television series Z-Cars, between 1962 and 1965.
 In 1966, he appeared in a production of Incident at Vichy at the Phoenix Theatre in London.
-Also in 1966, he was offered the titular role of The Doctor in BBC's sci-fi drama, Doctor Who, to take over from William Hartnell, but had to turn it down due to conflicting projects.
+Also in 1966, he was offered the titular role of the Doctor in BBC's sci-fi drama, Doctor Who, to take over from William Hartnell, but had to turn it down due to conflicting projects.
 In 1967, he played Porthos in a 10-part BBC adaptation of The Three Musketeers.
 Blessed also had minor roles in cult TV series such as The Avengers (1967, 1969) and the original Randall and Hopkirk (Deceased) (1969).
-He interpreted the role of King Mark of Cornwall in the HTV television series Arthur of the Britons (1972-1973).
+He interpreted the role of King Mark of Cornwall in the HTV television series Arthur of the Britons (1972–1973).
 He appeared as William Woodcock in the Yorkshire Television series Boy Dominic (1974).
 He played Caesar Augustus in the BBC Two drama series I, Claudius (1976), Vargas in the Blake's 7 episode Cygnus Alpha (1978) and Basileos in The Aphrodite Inheritance (1979).
 He hosted a docudrama on the life of Johann Sebastian Bach called The Joy of Bach (1978), in which he also played Bach in a number of scenes.

 Blessed also appeared in two episodes of the British science fiction television series Space:1999.
 He played scientist Dr. Rowland Cabot in the 1975 episode Death's Other Dominion and as Mentor in the 1976 episode The Metamorph.

 Blessed played Long John Silver in the 10-part serial Return to Treasure Island (1986), King Yrcanos in the Doctor Who serial Mindwarp (1986), General Yevlenko in the mini-series War and Remembrance (1988), and Lord Loxley, the father of Robin Hood, in the Hollywood film Robin Hood: Prince of Thieves (1991).

 In 1981, Blessed appeared in Andrew Lloyd Webber's musical, Cats, as both Old Deuteronomy and Bustopher Jones, for the original West End theatre production.